Welcome

 PHONOPREAMPS.COM

-Most machines made after 1970 have these; the two common varieties are
+Most consumer audio machines made after 1970 have these; the two common

-machine in the vertical position with 7" reels; if not, your machine's
+machine in the vertical position with 7" reels; if not, its

 |